carbon-language/carbon-lang/docs/design/interoperability/user_defined_types.md

 ## Unions and transparent union members

 C/C++ includes both unions and transparent union members within classes.
-Carbon doesn't have unions, creating an incompatibility.
+These are unlikely to be available directly in Carbon.
+Even if Carbon provides similar functionality, we will avoid tieing the implementation to C++ in order to maintain implementation flexibility.

 We will expose C/C++ union structs through method-based APIs.
 If we add a similar Carbon feature, we would expect it to similarly be encapsulated by an